TheSatoLab/Multi_omics_analysis_HIV1-infected_mice/README.md

 # Descriptions

-This is a repository of programs in the paper [Aso, Nagaoka, and Kawakami et al., Cell Reports, 2020].
+This is a repository of programs used in the paper [Aso, Nagaoka, and Kawakami et al., Cell Reports, 2020].